p4stoboy/BreakIn/BreakIn - A Splashkit Graphical Application Tutorial.md

 ```

 Within this loop, you will integrate logic to react to keyboard strokes, mouse movements, and other player inputs. `process_events` function serves as the dispatcher, funneling input in to scope.
-`update_game` mutates the game's state, readying it for the next frame's visual portrayal.
+`update_game_state` mutates the game's state, readying it for the next frame's visual portrayal.
 `draw_game` will invoke functions to generate the next frame of the game.
 `refresh_screen` concludes the cycle by presenting the updated state to the player.